-I’d like to share with you some thoughts on why design should matter to your small business, and how you can differentiate yourself amongst your competitors with great design.
+I’d like to share with you some thoughts on why design should matter to your small business and how you can differentiate yourself amongst your competitors with great design.
 Whether your business offers new-fangled widgets or provides a niche service, applying design thinking to your business can pay large dividends.

 We live in a world where “design” has become the next big thing—both in its perceived value as well as its actual value.
 Design is becoming the zeitgeist of our generation, and it could be argued that at no other point in human history has design been so valued—and important—in both our personal and professional lives.

 From the apps you use on your smartphone (and the smartphone itself), to the tools and utensils you use in your home (and your home itself).
 From the cars we drive to the food we buy.
 From the clothes we wear to the computers we use.
 All of those things were designed.
 They were created for you by their creators with the hope that they would provide some kind of value to your life.
 Often times these hopes live unfulfilled.

 The next time you’re filling up your gas tank, look at the interface of the pump—that was designed, for better or for worse.
 Did it provide value?
 How did you interact with it?
 Did it make the process easy or save you time?
 Could it have been done better?
 The first step in recognizing how design can effect your business you must start noticing it.
 Open your eyes and you’ll see it all around you.

 In fact, let’s conduct a quick experiment.
 Think about the most useful tools you use daily—would you say that they’re designed well?
 Why or why not?

-Okay, let’s be less verbose shall we?
+OK, let’s be less verbose shall we?
 Perhaps the easiest way to understand design is simply calling it problem solving.
 First, identify a problem that affects people; second, create a solution that solves that problem.
 Boom: design.
 All design is meant to solve a problem for a person.
 Design is planned purpose.

 Now, let’s talk about what design is not.
-Good design is not subjective, it should be true to everyone.
-Design is not just color, form, light, or texture – design is not simply visual or tactile, it’s functional.
+Good design is not subjective—it should be true to everyone.
+Design is not just color, form, light, or texture.
+Design is not simply visual or tactile—it’s functional.
 Design is not about making things pretty—it’s not decoration.
 Design is much, much more.

-Most successful companies today are paying large of amounts of money and dedicating many teams to designing products and services that contribute to a better customer experience.
+Most successful companies today are paying large amounts of money and dedicating many teams to designing products and services that contribute to a better customer experience.
 The really successful ones apply design thinking across all departments.
-The poster child for this movement would be Apple, a company that has prized good design in every aspect of their business.
+The poster child for this movement would be Apple, a company that has prized good design in every aspect of its business.
 They were doing this before everyone else and finally people started taking notice.
 Something once seen as superfluous is now necessary.

 Design thinking is a methodology for applying design principles to every layer of your business.
 As Tim Brown, the author of Change By Design, puts it, “Design thinking is a methodology that imbues the full spectrum of innovation activities with a human-centered design ethos.
-By this I mean that innovation is powered by a thorough understanding, through direct observation, of what people want and need in their lives and what they like or dislike about the way particular products are made, packaged, marketed, sold, and supported.1”.
-Simply put, design thinking is about putting people first, understanding their needs in light of your product or service, and making sure your business strategy is sustainable with this in mind.
+By this I mean that innovation is powered by a thorough understanding, through direct observation, of what people want and need in their lives and what they like or dislike about the way particular products are made, packaged, marketed, sold, and supported.1” Simply put, design thinking is about putting people first, understanding their needs in light of your product or service, and making sure your business strategy is sustainable with this in mind.

-So, you’re convinced.
+So you’re convinced.
 You want to focus more on design and separate yourself from your competitors.
 Here are some practical ways you can analyze and improve your business, today: